jack-y/seneca-triggers-now-on-GitLab/test/README.md

 	Hello Jack!
 	Test OK. result = {"msg":"Hello Jack!","Set name":{"name":"Jack"}}

-Before calling the `helloWorld` action, the trigger-before is fired.
+Before calling the `helloWorld` action, the *before* trigger is fired.
-It displays a message with a name from the configuration options.
+It outputs a message with a name from the configuration options.

 Calling the `helloWorld` action, this name is retrieved.
 The `helloWorld` output is changed accordingly.

 The end result contains a new value: the name.

-### Trigger-after only
+### *After* trigger only

 The console shows: